nordeim/Account-Bookkeeping/claude/code_files_12.md

     a.id AS account_id,
     a.code AS account_code,
     a.name AS account_name,
     a.account_type,
     a.sub_type,
-    CASE
-        WHEN a.account_type IN ('Asset', 'Expense') THEN
+    -- If ab.balance (mathematical balance) is positive, it's a debit.
+    -- If ab.balance is negative, it's a credit.
+Show as positive in credit_balance column.
-            CASE WHEN ab.balance >= 0 THEN ab.balance ELSE 0 END
+    CASE WHEN ab.balance > 0 THEN ab.balance ELSE 0 END AS debit_balance,
-        ELSE
-            CASE WHEN ab.balance < 0 THEN -ab.balance ELSE 0 END
-    END AS debit_balance,
-    CASE
-        WHEN a.account_type IN ('Asset', 'Expense') THEN
-            CASE WHEN ab.balance < 0 THEN -ab.balance ELSE 0 END
+    CASE WHEN ab.balance < 0 THEN -ab.balance ELSE 0 END AS credit_balance
-        ELSE
-            CASE WHEN ab.balance >= 0 THEN ab.balance ELSE 0 END
-    END AS credit_balance
 FROM
     accounting.accounts a
 JOIN